 A century ago, cities were designed and scaled to people.
 Cars became priority and historic buildings were demolished in the name of urban renewal.
 As we lost density we also lost economic efficiency.
 More land to maintain creates higher costs for the city.
-Our goal for downtown Fargo is to have smart, mixed-use development take over the areas that have become uneconomical and underutilized.
+Our goal for downtown Fargo is to create smart, mixed-use developments in areas that have become uneconomical and underutilized.

 POWERFUL ECONOMICS OF MIXED-USE INFILL